pvillaverde/radio_dixital/README.md

 Follow the documentation on the [masto library](https://www.npmjs.com/package/masto) for information on how to setup your API credentials.
 Then, configure [./src/config/mastodon.config.ts](./src/config_example/mastodon.config.ts) following the example.
 You can also customize the message template there.

+#### Bluesky Credentials

+[As of november 2024](https://docs.bsky.app/docs/get-started), Bluesky uses the user credentials to login and post status updates.

 #### Discord Webhook

 Follow the [official discord documentation](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) on how to create a webhook.
 Then configure [./src/config/discord.config.ts](./src/config_example/discord.config.ts) following the example.
 You can also customize the message template there.